Don Hertzfeldt: It's Such a Beautiful Day, the feature film

+In 2024, It's Such a Beautiful Day was rereleased in over 100 theaters, paired with the debut of Hertzfeldt's new animated short film, ME.

 Wisdom Teeth

 In October 2009, Hertzfeldt premiered Wisdom Teeth, an unannounced, new five-minute cartoon at the "Evening with Don Hertzfeldt" screening at the Ottawa Animation Festival.
 It later screened at the Sundance Film Festival in January 2010 and the Fantasia Film Festival in Montreal, where it was awarded a Special Jury Mention.
 In 2010, it appeared as part of a series on the Showtime Network called "Short Stories".